Jean Chardin: Travels to Persia

 Chardin in his preface announced three other volumes to follow.
 The last, which was to contain a short history of Persia, along with his diaries for 1675–77, never appeared.
 The other three volumes (with many additions to the first) were published at Amsterdam, 1711, 4to, Voyages de Mons. le Chevalier Chardin, as the complete work.
 In 1711 another edition, with his translation of La Relation des Mingreliens, by J. M. Zampi, appeared in ten vols., Amsterdam, l2mo; and in 1735 another edition was published in four vols.
 4to, containing a great number of passages added from his manuscripts, but with many omissions of violent Calvinistic passages.
 The most complete reprint is that of M. L. Langles, in ten vols.
 8vo, Paris, 1811.

 Chardin's style of writing is simple and graphic, and he gives a faithful account of what he saw and heard.
-Montesquieu, Rousseau, Gibbon, and Helvetius acknowledge the value of his writings; and Sir William Jones says he gave the best account of Muslim nations ever published.
+Montesquieu, Rousseau, Gibbon and Helvetius acknowledge the value of his writings; and Sir William Jones says he gave the best account of Muslim nations ever published.

 Extracts from his works appear in all the chief collections of travels, but there is no complete English translation.

+Resettlement in England

 In 1681, Chardin determined to settle in England because of the persecution of Protestants in France.

 He was well received at court, and was soon after appointed court jeweller.

 He was knighted by Charles II at Whitehall, 17 November 1681.

 The same day he married a Protestant lady, Esther, daughter of M. de Lardinière Peigné, councillor in the Parliament of Rouen, then a refugee in London.

 He carried on a considerable trade in jewels, and in the correspondence of his time was called 'the flower of merchants.'
+This trade was driven by an extensive commercial partnership with Elihu Yale, the first President of Madras.
+Operating a global diamond network, Jean's brother Daniel Chardin and Yale acquired rough gems from India's Golconda mines, which were shipped to Amsterdam to be faceted and polished under Jean's oversight during his tenure as a company agent in Holland, before reaching London for final sale.

 In 1682, when he lived in Holland House, Kensington, he was elected a fellow of the Royal Society.

-In 1684, the king sent him as envoy to Holland, where he stayed some years, was styled agent to the East India Company.
+In 1684, the king sent him as envoy to Holland, where he stayed some years and was styled agent to the East India Company.

-On his return to London he devoted most of his time to oriental studies.
+Upon his return to London he devoted most of his time to oriental studies.